slipstream/SlipStreamDocumentation/docs/advanced_tutorial/prerequisites.rst

 -------------

 SlipStream allows people to use multiple cloud infrastructures transparently and easily.
-Individual accounts allow users to keep their work private and to protect their cloud credentials.
+Personal accounts allow users to keep their work private and to protect their cloud credentials.

-This tutorial assumes that you're using Nuvla_, a free SlipStream server operated by SixSq.
+This tutorial assumes that you're using Nuvla_, a free SlipStream service ("SlipStream SaaS") operated by SixSq.
 You can register for a Nuvla account directly through the service.

 .. image:: images/screenshots/nuvla-registration.png
    :width: 70%
    :align: center

-The registration procedure follows the usual pattern for web applications and should be familiar.
+The registration procedure follows the usual pattern for web applications and will probably be familiar to you.
 Nonetheless, the detailed instructions for creating an account on Nuvla are:

 1. Fill in the registration form on the Nuvla `login page
    <https://nuv.la>`__, providing a username and an email address.
-2. Next you will receive an email with a link that is used to verify your email address.
+2. You will then receive an email with a link to verify your email address.
 3. Visit the URL provided in that email, either by clicking on the link or copying it into your browser.
 4. You should then see a page that says that your email address was